-The contract for pension administration and pension payroll was managed externally during the year by the Fund's pension administrators, Equiniti Paymaster, with the contract being overseen by the Financial Services Section based at London Borough of Hackney.
-The contract commenced on 1 April 2009 and the contract extended for a further 3 years on 1 April 2014.
+The contract for pension administration and pension payroll was managed externally during the year by the Fund's pension administrators, Equiniti Pension Solutions, with the contract being overseen by the Financial Services Section based at London Borough of Hackney.
+The contract commenced on 1 April 2009 and was extended for a further 3 years on 1 April 2014 until 31 March 2017.